glimpse-editor/getglimpse-web/content/about.md

 ---
 title: "About (FAQs)"
-date: 2020-07-20T14:45:00+01:00
+date: 2020-08-06T21:00:00+01:00
 draft: false
 menu: "main"
 ---
 ## Contents {#contents}
-Glimpse Image Editor is an open source image editing program based on the GNU Image Manipulation Program 2.10.12.
+Glimpse Image Editor is an open source image editing program based on the GNU Image Manipulation Program 2.10.18.
 You can read more about our development priorities and our target userbase here: https://github.com/glimpse-editor/Glimpse/wiki/Development-Priorities

 Glimpse NX is a completely new open source image editing program that is still in the early stages of development.
 We will provide more information about it in coming months.

-The goal of both projects is to experiment with new ideas and expand the use of free software.
+The goal of both projects is to experiment with new ideas and expand the use of open source software.

 ### Introduction
 - [What is the correct name for your project?](#what-is-the-correct-name-for-your-project)